Prospectus

 5. Technology Etiquette (for online sessions)

-Join from a quiet space if possible.
-Keep your mic off when not speaking.
-Respect others as you would in person.
+Keep your microphone muted when not speaking and treat others as you would in person.

 6. Constructive Feedback